nhamonin/nodejs-test-task/README.md

 ### Time spent on this research: 2.5 hours

-## 2. User Profile Application Built with Nest.js
+## User Profile Application Built with Nest.js

-This section is dedicated to a User Profile application that is built using the [Nest](https://github.com/nestjs/nest) framework.

-## Description

-The User Profile application is built on the Nest framework, a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
-This TypeScript starter repository provides the boilerplate for setting up the application.
+This repository contains a User Profile application built with Nest.js, a progressive Node.js framework.
+The application provides authentication and email verification features, along with a user dashboard where users can update their profile information and set an avatar.
+The frontend part of the application is also implemented using Node.js.

+As part of the additional task, avatars are automatically generated in three different sizes: original, medium, and small.
+You can verify and check this functionality by inspecting the network tab in your browser's developer tools while uploading a new image.
+The application will make requests to generate and retrieve the avatar images in the respective sizes.
+You can examine the request responses in the network tab to see the URLs and confirm that the avatars are generated in the expected sizes.

 ### Installation

-To install the necessary packages to run the application, use the following command:
+To install the necessary dependencies, navigate to the root of the project and run the following command:

 ```bash
 npm install